Baxdrostat

-Baxdrostat is an investigational drug that is being evaluated for the treatment of hypertension.
+Baxdrostat, sold under the brand name Baxfendy, is a medication used for the treatment of hypertension (high blood pressure).
 It is an aldosterone synthase inhibitor.
+It is taken by mouth.

+Baxdrostat was approved for medical use in the United States in May 2026.

+Medical uses

+Baxdrostat is indicated for the treatment of hypertension in combination with other antihypertensive drugs, to lower blood pressure in adults who are not adequately controlled on other agents.

 Mechanism of action

 Aldosterone dysregulation contributes significantly to the pathogenesis of resistant hypertension.
 While conventional drugs act by blocking the mineralocorticoid receptor, baxdrostat, an aldosterone synthase inhibitor, targets the aldosterone synthesis directly.